Brianna230/Bungo-Stray-Dogs-Authors-Quotes/README.md

 # BSD Quote Bot

-BSD Quote Bot is a Python project that radomly displays quotes from authors in Bungo Stray Dogs and other literary works.
+BSD Quote Bot is a Python project that randomly displays quotes from authors in Bungo Stray Dogs and other literary works.
 Each quote comes with the author,book, and a matching image, All shown in an interactive GUI.

 # Features